alesky78/Spring-data-jdbc-howto/README.md

 that spring data jdbc used rely on [CREATE_IF_NOT_FOUND](https://docs.spring.io/spring-data/relational/reference/jdbc/query-methods.html#jdbc.query-methods.strategies).
 This can be overwritten defining the queryLookupStrategy attribute of the EnableJdbcRepositories annotation

+This package doesn't cover this topics

+* [Paging, Iterating Large Results, Sorting & Limiting](https://docs.spring.io/spring-data/relational/reference/repositories/query-methods-details.html#repositories.special-parameters) becouse already analyzed in the test: PageableAndSortableTest

+### test: SimpleQueryMethodTest

+a simple test that explore the functionality of creating query by methods names.

 the full set of key work can be found here
 * [Repository query keywords](https://docs.spring.io/spring-data/relational/reference/repositories/query-keywords-reference.html)
 * [Repository query return types supportted by spring data jdbc - table 1](https://docs.spring.io/spring-data/relational/reference/jdbc/query-methods.html#jdbc.query-methods.strategies)
 * [Repository query return types](https://docs.spring.io/spring-data/relational/reference/repositories/query-return-types-reference.html)

-This package doesn't do example for this topics

-* [Paging, Iterating Large Results, Sorting & Limiting](https://docs.spring.io/spring-data/relational/reference/repositories/query-methods-details.html#repositories.special-parameters) becouse already analyzed in the test test: PageableAndSortableTest

-### test: SimpleQueryMethodTest

-a simple test that explore the functionality of paging and sorting exposed by the interface ListPagingAndSortingRepository or by the Query Methods of the CrudRepository.

 Important Note to remember:
-* APIs taking Sort, Pageable and Limit expect non-null values to be handed into methods.
-  If you do not want to apply any sorting or pagination, use Sort.unsorted(), Pageable.unpaged() and Limit.unlimited().
-* A Page knows about the total number of elements and pages available.
-It does so by the infrastructure triggering a count query to calculate the overall number.
-As this might be expensive (depending on the store used), you can instead return a Slice.
-A Slice knows only about whether a next Slice is available, which might be sufficient when walking through a larger result set
+* Spring try to honor the return type of the method but in case it is not possible, it return an exception like IncorrectResultSizeDataAccessException

+### test: PropertyExpressionsRootTest

+a simple test that show how to make query by methods names traversing nested properties of nested been in the aggregate root.
+Remember that spring Data Jdbc doesn't support the property expression for the nested properties, we use instead @Query to go over this limitation.
+This test prove this problem

+official documentation of the [Property Expressions](https://docs.spring.io/spring-data/relational/reference/repositories/query-methods-details.html#repositories.query-methods.query-property-expressions)

+Important Note to remember:

+* Spring Data Jdbc doesn't support [Filtering by nested property (ticket #1227 open)](https://github.com/spring-projects/spring-data-relational/issues/1227) for nested bean mapped pointing another table (1 to 1 for example).
+  If a method that use this technics is implemented  Spring Data will throw java.lang.IllegalArgumentException: Cannot query by nested property at application start-up,